Shortage of Owner Project Competencies Feared

 Chemical companies cannot avoid the problem any longer and must take a closer look at their organizational capabilities required to maintain capital excellence.
 Holding on to in-house resources is a winning strategy.
 At a minimum, chemical companies should focus on better understanding how their key function profiles allows for better pairing of people and projects.
 All told, proper talent management and training is even more important in a resource-limited environment.

-Contact IPA’s Chemicals business area for more information.
+Visit IPA’s Chemicals page for more information.